Villanova, Pennsylvania: Colleges

 The most notable feature of Villanova is Villanova University, from which the community gains its name.
 The university campus extends from County Line Road along Spring Mill Road south to Lancaster Pike, US Route 30, and then east to just beyond Villanova Stadium, home of the Villanova University football, men's and women's lacrosse, women's field hockey and men's and women's track teams.
 The university's indoor arena, Finneran Pavilion, is home to the school's NCAA Division I 1985, 2016, and 2018 national champion men's basketball teams.
 In addition to the undergraduate college, Villanova University includes a well-recognized graduate school, a nursing school, a school of continuing studies, numerous certificate programs, and Villanova University Law School.

 Schools

-Public school children in Villanova who live in Radnor Township attend Radnor Elementary School in Radnor, Radnor Middle School in Wayne, and Radnor High School in St. Davids, all part of the Radnor Township School District.
-Children who live in the Lower Merion Township portion of Villanova attend Gladwyne Elementary School in Gladwyne, Welsh Valley Middle School in Narberth, and Harriton High School in Rosemont.
+Public school children in Villanova who live in Radnor Township are in the Radnor Township School District.
+They attend Radnor Elementary School in Radnor, Radnor Middle School in Wayne, and Radnor High School in St. Davids.

+Children who live in the Lower Merion Township portion of Villanova are in the Lower Merion School District.
+As of 2024 school zoning is as follows: Gladwyne Elementary School in Gladwyne, Black Rock Middle School in Villanova, and Harriton High School in Rosemont.

 Other private schools in the area include the all-boys Haverford School, located in nearby Haverford and the Episcopal Academy called among locals as "EA" in Newtown Square.
 There are several all-girls schools in Bryn Mawr, including the Baldwin School, the Agnes Irwin School, the Country Day School of the Sacred Heart, and the Academy of Notre Dame de Namur, as well as the coeducational Shipley School.
 Rosemont School of the Holy Child on Montgomery Avenue is a nearby Catholic grade school.